f3rs3n/shelly-impulse-relay-script/README.md

-# Shelly Pro 4PM Impulse Relay Control Script
+# Shelly Impulse Relay Control Script

-This repository contains a custom script for the Shelly Pro 4PM device, designed to integrate with existing Siemens 5TT4102-0 impulse (step-by-step) relays.
+This repository contains a custom script for **Shelly 3rd generation or newer devices with scripting support**, designed to integrate with existing Siemens 5TT4102-0 impulse (step-by-step) relays.
 The primary goal is to enable smart control via the Shelly app while preserving the manual override functionality of physical buttons and ensuring a failsafe mechanism in case of Shelly device failure.

 ## Project Overview

-The script allows the Shelly Pro 4PM to manage impulse relays, offering both app-based control and maintaining the functionality of traditional physical switches.
+The script allows a compatible Shelly device to manage impulse relays, offering both app-based control and maintaining the functionality of traditional physical switches.
 This setup ensures redundancy and reliability in a home or industrial automation environment.

 ### Key Features:
 - **Hybrid Control:** Seamlessly integrates app control with existing physical impulse switches.